leah-jala/PP5-PaperDreams7Apr/README.md

 - As a site owner, I need my customers to be able to sign in securely to the website so that they can make purchases or comment on blogs.
 (This was an example of a user story where I have grouped together tasks)
 ![user story example](docs/website/user-story-allauth.JPG)
 - As a developer, I need to create a project level template, to contain the common elements of the site.
-- As a site owner, I want an attractive homepage so that my site users wiill explore the site.
+- As a site owner, I want an attractive homepage so that my site users will explore the site.

-Base

 Contact Page
 - As a website visitor, I want to be able to fill out a form on the contact page to send a message to the website owner.